 - take your dog for a walk around your neighbourhood

 - kick a ball at a sportsground

 - head bush to hike on a nature trail or to visit a scenic spot.

 Central Coast public playspaces, outdoor fitness equipment and skate parks are open in line with the latest direction from the NSW Government.
 To help minimise the spread of COVID-19, please wash your hands before and after using any equipment.

 Public reserves, shared pathways, boat ramps, public wharves and jetties, sportsfields and other outdoor public spaces remain open.
 Dogs should not be walked on sportsfields, but can be walked in other outdoor settings.
 Picnics are allowed.

 We urge the community to continue to practise social distancing which includes maintaining a distance of 1.5 metres from others at all times.
-Public gatherings must not exceed 20 people.
+Public gatherings must not exceed 30 people, unless you are seated at an outdoor music event.
 See the full State and Federal Government advice on social distancing and use of public space to help reduce the spread of COVID-19 within our community.